rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 There may be times in implementing libcudf features where it would be advantageous to use streams *internally*, i.e., to accomplish overlap in implementing an algorithm.
 However, dynamically creating a stream can be expensive.
-RMM has recently added a stream pool for this situation to avoid dynamic stream creation.
+RMM has a stream pool class to help avoid dynamic stream creation.
 However, this is not yet exposed in libcudf, so for the time being, libcudf features should avoid creating streams (even if it is slightly less efficient).
 It is a good idea to leave a `// TODO:` note indicating where using a stream would be beneficial.

 ## Memory Allocation